JonathanCMedina/CarCar/README.md

 Team:

-* Gabe Svetcos - Service Microservice
+* Gabe Svetcos (@Gsvetcos on GitLab) - Service Microservice
-* Jonathan Ceasar Medina - Sales Microservice
+* Jonathan Ceasar Medina(@Jonathan.C.Medina on Gitlab) - Sales Microservice

 ## Vision of the project
 Project Beta (CarCar) is developed to emulate a car dealership website.
 This project uses three miroservices (Inventory, Sales, and Service) with interactivity between each.